top of page

 Focus groups, when run correctly, can yield lots of information and opinions relatively quickly.
 By having multiple people involved, it can help to bounce ideas and refresh memories to move the discussion along at a pace.

-However, they do come with risk.
-Certain personality traits can be very influential and it requires skill to manage the situation successfully.
+However, they do come with risks.
+Certain personality traits can be very influential, and it requires skill to manage the situation successfully.

 Pros

-• Brings people with common need and/or problem together in one place
+• Brings people with common needs and/or problems together in one place

 • Can provide clear direction